Our Coffee Process

 Green coffee for export is packed in GrainPro bags and yute Sacks to guarantee the quality of the beans, specially when coffee will be in a long transit time to the final destination.

-Green coffee ready for loading to be exported to USA or Europe, then we receive it in our coffee shop where we start the roasting process to have it ready for our drinks and bags.
+Green coffee ready for loading to be exported to USA or Europe and Asia, then we receive it in our coffee shop where we start the roasting process to have it ready for our drinks and bags.